Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 Congratulations!
 You have successfully created an application using Blueprint Forge with template of your choice.

-For more details, please visit our [Step-by-Step How-To Video Guide](https://open-source.softwareag.com/cumulocity-blueprint-forge/).
+For more details, please visit our [Step-by-Step How-To Video Guide](https://cumulocity-iot.github.io/cumulocity-blueprint-forge/).

 ------------------------------

-The Blueprint Forge provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+This blueprint forge is provided as-is and without warranty or support.
+They do not constitute part of the Cumulocity product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Cumulocity GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.
 _____________________
-For more information you can Ask a Question in the [TECH Community Forums](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).
+For more information you can ask a question in the [Tech Community Forums](https://techcommunity.cumulocity.com).